Search

 Spain tried to overturn the registration of the award – which is now worth around 120 million euros with interest – on the grounds it had sovereign immunity, but that argument was rejected by the High Court in 2023 and again on appeal in 2024.

-The European country took its case to the Supreme Court, which on Wednesday ruled against Spain, saying that Spain effectively agreed to be subject to the jurisdiction of the English courts when it signed the ICSID Convention.
+Madrid took its case to the UK Supreme Court, which on Wednesday ruled against it, saying that Spain effectively agreed to be subject to the jurisdiction of the English courts when it signed the ICSID Convention.

-Spain's appeal was heard in December alongside an appeal brought by Zimbabwe in a separate case worth up to $125 million concerning the alleged expropriation of land.
+The appeal was heard by the Supreme Court in December alongside one brought by Zimbabwe in a separate case worth up to $125 million concerning the alleged expropriation of land.
 Zimbabwe's appeal was also dismissed.

-(Reporting by Sam Tobin; Editing by Kate Holton)
+(Reporting by Sam Tobin; Additional reporting by David Latona in Madrid; Editing by Kate Holton and Philippa Fletcher)

 Table of Contents